dbcls/ConvRDF/README.md

 ```$ java -jar ConvRDF.jar <file to be converted>```

 A gziped file can be processed properly.
-If you want to specify a format, use the -i:&lt;format&gt; option just before the filename, where &lt;format&gt; is either rdfxml or turtle.
+If you want to specify a format, use the -i:&lt;format&gt; option just before the filename, where &lt;format&gt; is either jsonld, rdfxml, or turtle.

 NOTICE: This tool uses Apache Jena libraries, which are released under the Apache License Version 2.0.